-My first blog post about Svalbard, the diminishing realm of polar bears.
+My very first contact with Svalbard, the diminishing realm of polar bears.

-There are two ways of arriving to Svalbard, either by boat or by plane, and both of them will take you through Norway, because Svalbard is technically a part of Norway as an independent province.
+Let’s start with the boring stuff first: there are two ways of arriving to Svalbard, either by boat or by plane, and both of them will take you through Norway, because Svalbard is technically a part of Norway as an independent province.
 Svalbard and Jan Mayen is the full name of the group of islands and only the largest one, Spitsbergen, is properly inhabited and possible to visit in terms of tourism, as the other areas are only populated by researchers and the coal mining industry.
-The largest settlement of 2000 people is the town of Longyearbyen, which is where the airport is located and where I arrived to.
+The largest settlement of 2000 people is the town of Longyearbyen, which is where the airport is located and where I landed.

 Above the clouds